 - Speed Dating Event in Richmond (14 February)

 Singles up for some fun can enjoy a night of speed dating in an event by Date In A Dash.
 For 32-44 years.
 7.30pm-12am.
 Tickets: £20.
 One Kew Road, 1 Kew Road, Richmond, TW9 2NQ.
 Nearest station: Richmond.
 For booking, visit the Date In A Dash website.

-Posted on 25 January 2017, in Activities, Entertainment, Film, Grub, London, Music, Nightlife and tagged dating, February 2017, london, Valentine's Day, What's On Guide.
+Posted on 25 January 2017, in Activities, Entertainment, Film, Grub, London, Music, Nightlife and tagged dating, February 2017, London, Things to do in London, Valentine's Day, What's On Guide.
 Bookmark the permalink.
 3 Comments.